 - Erik A., Development and Database Lead

-Short-term Volunteers commit to at least three weeks of service (during the summer months, shorter commitments are welcome for some positions).
+Short-term Volunteers commit to at least three weeks of service (during the summer months, commitments of at least two weeks for new staff and one week for returning staff are also available).
 Volunteers receive room and board as well as parking at Field's Point.

 Summer Seasonal Volunteers serve at Holden from May/June to August/September.
 Seasonal Volunteers receive room and board, a Field's Point parking pass, and a monthly stipend.